noidexe/Enjin-Coin-Documentation/docs/godot_getting_started.md

 ##### Getting The Developer Identity ID

-The following query can be used to get the id of the developer identity associated with your app:
+The following query can be used to get the id of the developer identity associated with your project:

 ```graphql
 query {